markcoppock/notes/cli-commands.md

 ## public key authentication

-to create a private and public RSA key: `ssh-keygen -t rsa`
+to create a private and public RSA key: `ssh-keygen -t rsa`  (for more details, and for use with github, see [here](https://help.github.com/articles/generating-ssh-keys/))

 to set it up on a remote server (from [here](http://users.telenet.be/mydotcom/howto/linux/sshpasswordless.htm)):